 If, on the other hand, you’re looking to add drama to a specific part of the landscape, then uplighting is the way to go.
 This type of landscape lighting produces the opposite effect from natural light since it comes from below.
 Uplighting is often used for highlighting focal points, such as plants or other objects.
 Placing the fixtures near a wall and pointing upward creates a subtle effect.
 The object will be lit up enough to notice; yet, no details can be made out.
 If you want to create a silhouette of an object, simply place the fixture behind it.
 Moving the fixture towards the front of an object will have the opposite effect, producing shadows.

 Low-voltage garden lighting is acceptable for most of your outdoor lighting needs.
 If you’re installing this type of lighting for the first time, the transformer should be mounted off the ground and near an electrical outlet.
 Fixtures can be placed wherever you want, according to your specific lighting needs.

-Cables can be clamped into a suitable connector and easily concealed within shallow trenches that are anywhere from 3 to 6 inches deep.
+Cables can be clamped into a suitable connector and easily concealed within shallow trenches that are anywhere from 3 to 6 inches (7.5 to 15 cm.) deep.
 Mulch or some type of ground cover can also be used to help conceal these areas.
 Low-voltage lighting requires little attention other than routine maintenance, which includes regular cleaning of fixtures and replacement of blown or damaged bulbs.